Skip to content

 Through animals (zoophilia)

-Zoophilia is a form of cross-pollination.
-Plants attract bees, beetles and other small animals through their striking appearance or interesting fragrances to which the pollen adheres when touched.
+So-called zoophilia is a form of cross-pollination.
+Plants attract the bees, beetles and other small animals by their eye-catching appearance or interesting fragrance to which the pollen adheres when touched.

 e.g. bees, beetles or birds